 Assess the Risk: Individuals should assess their risk and make decisions based on their specific circumstances.
 Those at high risk for COVID-19 (elderly, diabetic, etc.) and those around them should use extra precautions as outlined by the Centers of Disease Control and Prevention (CDC), Texas Department of State Health Services (DSHS), and Dallas County Health and Human Services (DCHHS).

-Effective statewide, Texas Governor Greg Abbott ordered the expanded reopening of services as part of the plan to Open Texas.
+Effective statewide, Texas Governor Greg Abbott ordered a targeted response to the COVID-19 disaster as part of the reopening of Texas (Amended GA 28).
 This executive order supersedes any conflicting order issued by local officials in response to the COVID-19 disaster.
+Additionally, Governor Abbott ordered the suspension of all elective surgeries to ensure hospital bed availability for COVID-19 patients as Texas faces an increase in COVID-19 cases and hospitalizations (GA 27).

 Overview of Expanded Opened Services